csharpinthecsharp/Sort-Inputs/README.md

+# Sort-Inputs 🛟
-# Sort-Inputs is a small python program that demonstrate sorting algorithms speed.
+## is a small python program that demonstrate sorting algorithms speed

 ## How to use ?
 ``` bash